BenRutlandWeb/brw/src/posts/the-radiate-http-client.md

 ![Radiate HTTP client code](/img/radiate-http-client.png)

-The Radiate HTTP client is an elegant wrapper around `wp_remote_request`, with useful methods t obuild the HTTP request, and returning a fluent response interface.
+The Radiate HTTP client is an elegant wrapper around `wp_remote_request`, with useful methods to build the HTTP request, and returning a fluent response interface.

 ```php
 <?php